Tejaswini01HG/book-data-pipeline/README.md

 ## 3. Features

-Scrapes the first 20 books from Books to Scrape Extracts the following information:
+-Scrapes the first 20 books from Books to Scrape -Extracts the following information:
-Book title
+-Book title
-Price
+-Price
-Stock availability
+-Stock availability
-Rating
+-Rating
-Converts book ratings from text values such as One, Two, Three, Four, and Five into numeric values from 1 to 5 Stores scraped data in a SQLite database
+-Converts book ratings from text values such as One, Two, Three, Four, and Five into numeric values from 1 to 5 -Stores scraped data in a SQLite database
-Implements CRUD operations using an object-oriented database manager Provides REST API endpoints using FastAPI
+-Implements CRUD operations using an object-oriented database manager -Provides REST API endpoints using FastAPI
-Uses Pydantic for API data validation
+-Uses Pydantic for API data validation
-Retrieves API data using Python Requests
+-Retrieves API data using Python Requests
-Loads API data into a Pandas DataFrame
+-Loads API data into a Pandas DataFrame
-Exports book data to a CSV file
+-Exports book data to a CSV file
-Generates a Price vs Rating scatter plot using Matplotlib
+-Generates a Price vs Rating scatter plot using Matplotlib
 ## Technologies Used

 - Python